GreenfieldVentures/Dwarf/README.md

 [DwarfProperty(UniqueGroupName = "UniqueGroupWithCoolName")]
 public string PropertyTwo { get; set; }
 ```
+Notice that the IsNullable property on the attributes does not have to be set for nullable value types (i.e. int? double?, DateTime?, etc).

 ####ProjectionProperties
 Projection properties behaves like readonly properies where the data is fetched by a custom query.
 These properties are queryable like and other property (linq or the QueryBuilder).
 They serve as a means to avoid unnecessary round trips to the database